Walkable Land in the North Sea

 The Anglo-Dutch Neolithic Corridor

 The Anglo-Dutch Neolithic Corridor is an area of shallow sea that links Holland with East Anglia.
 It is likely that this passage would have provided walkable land between England and Holland until a time when Neolithic people were exploring Northern Europe.
-Another area that would have made walking from France to England possible lay between Dungeness in England and Dieppe in France.
-However, Dungeness to Dieppe would have been flooded by about 8000BP to 7000BP.

-The bathymetry chart above indicates the broad area of shallow water joining Lincolnshire, and Norfolk, in England to Holland, the Anglo-DutchNeolithicCorridor.
+The bathymetry chart above indicates the broad area of shallow water joining Lincolnshire, and Norfolk, in England to Holland, the Anglo-Dutch Neolithic Corridor.
 Elsewhere, to the south of this region deep water gullies would have prevented any pedestrian travel.

-The Norfolk Banks are a series of ridges on the floor of the North Sea.
+The Norfolk Banks (above) are a series of ridges on the floor of the North Sea.
 They are beside Norfolk coast in the location above.

 Below is a detailed chart of the Norfolk Banks, with their location shown.